by Fabio Giuseppe Carlo Carisio

 Even if ISIS did not have an attack in motion, the reports of the US anticipating such would have stimulated one.
 ISIS would not want pass up the publicity it would get from announcing “we are alive and well and hard to spot when blending into the crowd”».

-This very lucid analysis was published on Veterans Today by managing editor Jim W. Dean, who comes from an old military family dating back to the American Revolution.
+This very lucid analysis was published on VT by managing editor Jim W. Dean, who comes from an old military family dating back to the American Revolution.

 Thirteen U.S. troops were killed and 18 were injured on Thursday when ISIS militants set off two bombs outside Kabul’s main airport, the Pentagon said, where thousands of people have been gathering in recent days amid a massive evacuation effort by the U.S. and NATO allies.